Check out the schedule here:

 February 17th, 2009--

-Lee Montgomery of NPR leads a television transmitter building workshop
+Lee Montgomery of NPR led a television transmitter building workshop

 as part of the Funeral for